SampaSRS/SampaSRS/README.md

 ## Processing data

 The data processing chain starts with `sampa_decoder`.
+Use it to process _.raw_ files into _.root_ TTres.
+To create the pedestal files for non-zero suppression runs (this is the only feature available at the moment - zero suppression runs under construction :hammer_and_wrench:)